niltwill/vc-updatedscm/README.md

 <details>
   <summary>To-do: (click me to expand)</summary>

-- Fix S.W.A.T attacking the player in "The Job" even through you lost wanted level in Pay'n'Spray.
+- Fix S.W.A.T attacking the player in "The Job" even through you lost wanted level in Pay 'n' Spray.
 - Fix Army spawning and attacking the player outside of Fort Baxter.
+- Skippable phone-calls.
+(The same way like in GTA SA/LCS)
 </details>